curious-Abhi/MY-DYNAMIC-PORTFOLIO/README.md

 Push to the branch: git push origin feature-branch-name Submit a pull request.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for